Bethungra, Canterbury

 Bethungra is a large stone house in Sydney, Australia.
 It is heritage-listed, and was at one time used as a convent, but now a private residence.
-The house is located at 9 Fore Street, Canterbury in the City of Canterbury-Bankstown local government area of New South Wales.
+The house is located at 9 Fore Street, Canterbury, New South Wales.
 It was designed by Varney Parkes and built during 1896.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Bethungra was constructed c.
 1896 for the Quigg family by Varney Parkes, the son of Sir Henry Parkes.
 Varney Parkes was a Liverpool Council Alderman, State Parliamentarian (1885 - 1913), MLA for Canterbury 1895-1900 and 1907-1913, Postmaster-General (1889 -1899) and successful architect.
 He trained under the Colonial Architect, James Barnet between 1878 and 1880.
 He established a successful architectural practice with C. H. E. Blackmann and was responsible for the design of a wide range of buildings over much of urban and rural New South Wales, including hotels, warehouses, banks, commercial premises and domestic residences.
 One of his best known designs was the "Marble Bar" for George Adams's hotel in Pitt Street, begun in 1891 (now re-erected within the redeveloped Hilton Hotel on George Street).

 Parkes was known for his use of pattern books in the design of his buildings, and the houses he designed in Canterbury for the Quigg and Nicholas families demonstrate his enthusiasm to adopt architectural ideas from overseas for his work in New South Wales.
 Houses in Fore Street designed by Parkes around the turn of the 19th century, particularly Wyuna at no.10, are characteristic of the transition between the late Victorian Italianate style and the Federation Queen Anne style of domestic architecture.
 Although these have render decoration characteristic of the Italianate style, the "tower" with conical roof at the end of the veranda of "Wyuna" is typical of the later Federation style, and the house is an important landmark in the transition from one domestic style to another.

 Iserbrook, the house that Parkes designed for himself and lived in until 1925, was unfortunately demolished in the 1960s, and replaced by featureless red brick home units.
 The Estates surrounding the house, large sections of the Bridgewater Estate, were owned and subdivided by Alderman John Quigg, the Mayor of Canterbury (1891), and his son-in-law Frederick Augustus Nicholas.
 They engaged Varney Parkes to build several other houses on their land, and Parkes remained a family friend and their preferred architect.
 Another relative by marriage, Jeffrey Denniss, also lived in Fore Street, ran a successful tannery at the eastern junction of Cup and Saucer Creek with Cooks River, and became Mayor of Canterbury from 1900 to 1903.